 Section 5.2 Estimating Total Air Passengers

 The initial step in estimating the airport passenger travel for the region is to estimate the average daily airport passengers to and from the airport.
 This estimate requires obtaining enplanements and the trip purpose of these enplanements.
-ARC obtained the annual enplanements from the 2012 Atlanta Airport Master Plan report.
-For the year 2010, the Master Plan reported that the HJAIA had 45,816,397 annual enplanements.
+ARC obtained the annual enplanements from HJAIA's FAA's website.
+For the year 2019, the Master Plan reported that the HJAIA had 53,505,795 annual enplanements.
 These enplanements include the transferring passengers as well.
-The Master Plan also reported that 69.70 percent of these enplanements were transferring passengers.
-Therefore, of the 45,816,397 annual passengers in 2010, approximately 13,882,368 leave the airport.
+The Master Plan also reported that 46 percent of these enplanements were transferring passengers.
+Therefore, of the 53,505,795 annual passengers in 2019, approximately 28,893,129 leave the airport.
 The annual enplanements are then divided by 365 to get the average daily estimates.
-This results in 38,034 daily enplaning passengers.
-Finally, the daily enplanement number is multiplied by 2, resulting in a total of 76,068 total daily airport passengers to and from the airport.
+This results in 79,159 daily enplaning passengers.
+Finally, the daily enplanement number is multiplied by 2, resulting in a total of 158,319 total daily airport passengers to and from the airport.
 The assumption here is that for every enplaning passenger there is one deplaning passenger.

 The next phase of this step is to estimate the “purpose” of the airport passenger.
 For this model, the purpose is defined in two ways; the type of airport passenger and the purpose of the trip.
 The type of airport passenger is either a resident or non-resident of the region.
 The purpose is either business or non-business/pleasure.
 Therefore, this model has four purposes: